Teen Resume Keywords (2026): A Guide for Ages 14-19

 - Provided trusted childcare for three children ages 4-9 on weekends and evenings.

-- Ensured safety and adherence to household rules while engaging children in creative/educational activities.
+- Ensured safety and adherence to household rules while engaging children in creative and educational activities.

 - Managed evening routines including dinner preparation and bedtime, demonstrating high responsibility.